krtk-ptl/krtk-ptl/README.md

 # Hi, I'm Kartik Patil

 ### Engineer • SDE-focused • AI × Finance enthusiast
-Final-year Electronics & Telecommunication student at **PICT, Pune** — building production-ready systems, ML-powered tools and researching at the intersection of blockchain, IoT and network protocols.
+Final-year student at **PICT, Pune** — building production-ready systems, ML-powered tools and researching at the intersection of blockchain, IoT and network protocols.

 ---